samanix/laranix/README.md

   * Any default Laravel views
   * Any default Laravel models
   * Any files/folders in resources/assets provided by default by Laravel
+* It is recommended to run `php artisan preset none` as well, although this is not required

 Run `php artisan laranix:install -AO`.